 3. Improve the 5X airfare category bonus.
 The Amex Platinum 5X travel category bonus, while long overdue, is still not enough to compete with the 3X offered by the Sapphire Reserve.
 That’s because the 5X bonus is restricted to bookings made through American Express Travel.
 That’s not going to work for a lot of people who would rather book directly with their hotel program of choice or redeem points at a favorable rate.
 Which brings me to my next point…

 4. Create a More Competitive Travel Site.
 The American Express Travel website isn’t terrible, but their rates are also not as good as those on the Ultimate Rewards Travel Portal.
 Not only that, but redeeming Membership Rewards points for travel through the American Express Travel website does not work out at a favorable rate.
 While Sapphire Reserve cardholders get a 50% bonus on points redeemed through the UR portal, Amex Platinum cardholders just get 1 cent per point.

 5. Allow Uber credits to roll over.
-A lot of people would have preferred it if American Express had kept the annual fee at $450 rather than charge an extra $100 for a benefit they won’t use.
-What makes the $200 Uber benefit so difficult to use for a lot of people is the fact that it’s issued in $15 monthly increments.
+A lot of people would have preferred if American Express had kept the annual fee at $450 rather than charge an extra $100 for a benefit they won’t use.
+What makes the $200 Uber benefit so difficult to use for some is the fact that it’s issued in $15 monthly increments.
 The fact that they don’t roll over is another huge negative.
-If Amex wants to make cardholders slightly less angry, the very least they can do is allow Uber credits to roll over every month.
+If Amex wants to make cardholders slightly less angry, they should allow Uber credits to roll over every month.

-In conclusion, American Express needs to make their Platinum card benefits more flexible, like Chase has done with their line of Ultimate Rewards-earning credit cards.
-Rather than limiting statement credits to specific airlines, give people the flexibility to choose where they want to spend their credits year-round.
-Rather than increasing the annual fee in exchange for a travel benefit restricted to a single rideshare company and restricting how and when the credit can be redeemed, give cardholders the flexibility to choose.
+In conclusion, American Express needs to make their Platinum card benefits more flexible.
+Like Chase has done with their line of Ultimate Rewards-earning credit cards.
+Rather than limiting statement credits to specific airlines, let people choose where they want to spend their credits year-round.
+Rather than increasing the annual fee in exchange for a travel benefit restricted to a single rideshare company, give cardholders the flexibility to choose.